Jackson Hemopo: International

-Hemopo was a member of the New Zealand Development Under-17 squad in 2010 and later went on to represent his country at under-20 level.
-He was selected in the squad for the 2013 IRB Junior World Championship in France, however he did not make any appearances.
+He was selected in the squad for the 2013 IRB Junior World Championship in France, however he sustained an injury during a club rugby match one week before the team departed New Zealand, which ruled him out of the tournament.
 He was a member of the Māori All Blacks on their 2017 end-of-year tour to Canada and France.

 During the 2018 three-test series against France, Hemopo was called into the New Zealand national rugby union team, the All Blacks, as injury cover alongside Highlanders teammate Tom Franklin.
 After proving himself as a promising player during training, Hemopo was named to make his All Black debut in the third and final test of the series, on 23 June 2018.
 Hemopo made a short cameo off the bench during the first half of the test while Highlanders teammate Shannon Frizell, who was also on debut, was in the blood bin.
 Hemopo was bought back onto the field in the 69th minute for All Blacks captain Sam Whitelock, with the All Blacks beating France 49–14.

 Hemopo was re-selected for New Zealand, for 2018 Rugby Championship, being chosen over established utility forward, Vaea Fifita.
 Hemopo made one appearance off the bench in the competition, replacing Shannon Frizell in a win over Argentina.

 On the 2018 end-of-year tour, Hemopo was named in the wider training group for the All Blacks' 51-man squad.
 He made his first start for New Zealand, at lock, on 3 November 2018, during a test against Japan.
 Hemopo was not replaced during the test.

 After earning a spot in New Zealand's 39-man squad for the 2019 Rugby Championship, Hemopo made two appearances off the bench in the competition, one in a win against Argentina and another in a record 36-0 win against Australia.
 However, after outstanding performances by Ardie Savea and Patrick Tuipulotu, Hemopo missed out on the All Blacks' 31-man squad for the 2019 Rugby World Cup.